I got nostalgic and a little bit neurotic over at Reflections of a Book Addict today. Check it out!

 Thoughts about books from a romance addict.

-Your online source for Jane Austen & her legacy
+Your online source for Jane Austen and her legacy

 Author of historical romance